FirebaseExtended/firebase-queue/README.md

   'numWorkers': 5
 };
 var fanoutQueue = new Queue(tasksRef, options, function(data, progress, resolve, reject) {
-  // fan data out to /messages, ensure that Firebase errors are caught and cause the task to fail messagesRef.push(data, function(error){
+  // fan data out to /messages; ensure that errors are caught and cause the task to fail messagesRef.push(data, function(error){
     if (error) {
       reject(error.message);